Robert L. Wolpert

 Collaborative Research: SI2-SSI: Jet Energy-loss Tomography with a Statistically and Computationally Advanced Program Envelope (JETSCAPE) awarded by National Science Foundation (Co-Principal Investigator).
 2016 to 2020

-Hazards SEES: Persistent volcanic crises -- resilience in the face of prolonged and uncertain risk awarded by State University of New York - Buffalo (Principal Investigator).
+Hazards SEES: Persistent volcanic crises -- resilience in the face of prolonged and uncertain risk awarded by (Principal Investigator).
 2015 to 2019

 Collaborative Research: Advances Statistical Surrogates for Linking Multiple Computer Models with Disparate Data for Quantifying Uncertain Hazards awarded by National Science Foundation (Principal Investigator).
 2016 to 2019